hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 ## Executive Summary

 Versioning note: This document describes the v1.1 baseline and includes the v1.1.1 additions for dependency injection.
 The state schema uses `schema_version: "1.1.1"` to reflect these additions.
 Workflows written against v1.1 (without injection) remain valid.
 The workflow DSL `version:` and the state `schema_version` follow separate version tracks by design.
+DSL validation is strict: unknown fields are rejected.
+Therefore, workflows that use `depends_on.inject` MUST set `version: "1.1.1"` (or higher); v1.1 workflows must not include `inject`.

 This specification defines a workflow orchestration system that executes sequences of commands, including LLM model invocations, in a deterministic order.
 The system uses YAML to define workflows with branching logic.
 Filesystem directories serve as task queues for inter-agent communication.
 Each workflow step can invoke shell commands or language model CLIs (Claude Code or Gemini CLI), capture its output in structured formats (text, lines array, or JSON), and have output files (including those created by agent invocation) registered as read dependencies for subsequent steps.
 The YAML-based orchestration DSL supports string comparison, conditional branching, and loop constructs.